Name: Ana M. Alvarez #81092-004

 I am a 65 year old physician and an American Citizen.

 I received a 30 year sentence for Medicare fraud after I worked for approximately 4 months (as an employee) in a clinic that used my Medicare number.
 I was a pawn in an elaborate scheme perpetrated by the Benitez brothers, whom I never met.
 At my age this sentence equals a life sentence.
-To date I have served 10 years of this excessive sentence at FCI Tallahassee.
+To date I have served over a decade of this excessive sentence at FCI Tallahassee.
 Everyone else involved is already home, including the clinic owners and managers.
 I was offered a 12 plea agreement, but based on my lawyers advice and my belief in my innocence, I went to trial.
 How does a 12 month plea turned into a 360 month staked sentence by going to trial?
 I do not understand.
 I am asking for a second chance to return to society, study, work and take care of my family.
 I would love the opportunity to practice my passion again, healing.

 My young daughter needs her Mom at home.
 My parents are elderly and infirm.
 My Dad is 93 years old and suffers from dementia, heart disease and severe osteoarthritis.
 He walks slowly with a walker.
 My Mom is 88 years old and is legally blind, suffering from multiple debilitating medical problems.
 She spends most of her day in bed.
 I hope and pray to that I may be given the opportunity to see them again and take care of them.